Skip to content

 current venture

-Simple Cortex homepage hero on a dusty mauve background: large condensed-display headline reading BETTER SYSTEMS BETTER BUSINESS., body copy We help small businesses improve operations, reduce inefficiencies, modernize their systems, and adopt the right technology without unnecessary complexity, and a logo strip We've helped amazing companies like Microsoft, Samsung, Salesforce, Verizon
+The Simple Cortex homepage hero on a dusty mauve background: a rotating eyebrow word, a large condensed headline reading BETTER SYSTEMS BETTER BUSINESS, body copy about helping small businesses improve operations and adopt the right technology without unnecessary complexity, and a strip of familiar names: Microsoft, Samsung, Salesforce, Verizon.

 TL;DR